TuckerFaulk/hagman-project/README.md

 The final bit of coloring added to the game was to highlight error messages in red.
 This was so they could be distinguished from the game text and to alert the player.

-Sample Error Message - Highlighted Red
+*Sample Error Message - Highlighted Red*

 ![Error Message](assets/readme-images/value-error-message.jpg)

 **Game Process Planning Flow Chart**

-With there being many steps in the code and different decision stages, I initially planned out the game by setting out in stage on a flow chart.
+With there being many steps in the code and different decision stages, I initially planned out the game by setting out in stage on a flow chart (created with LucidChart).

 ![Flow Chart Process Plan]()